Timothy Jon Reynolds

 Timothy Jon Reynolds has lived a very blessed life.
 Growing up in Los Angeles in the 60’s, 70’s and 80’s, he got a very good picture of a great deal of things that life had to offer.
 Especially when one worked in law enforcement.
 Then he changed channels and moved to the San Francisco Bay Area for the second half of his life coining, “My life has always been filled with reading and travel.
 Reading has always been my escape and I love to read and write stories of the underdog.
 I also love stories of men caught in situations larger than themselves, yet they find a way to endure, like Blackthorne in Shogun.”

-Reading the Bourne Identity at the age of twenty changed him as a reader.
-It made him become a voracious, looking for that perfect book.
-By the time he was in his forties he had developed a writing voice that could not be quieted.
+Reading the Bourne Identity at the age of twenty changed him.
+It made him become a voracious reader, looking for that perfect book.
+By the time he was in his forties, he had developed a writing voice that could not be quieted.
 One of Reynolds biggest strengths is to connect complex storylines together seamlessly.
 Quoted he said, “I credit my lifelong addiction to chess as a the precipitator of this ability, but reading thirty years worth of novels and anything else I could get my hands on sure didn’t hurt.”

 Reynolds writes fast paced novels, with rich scenery, yet has a way to be able to explain characters and places in unique ways that don’t over explain.
 He moves his stories forward with a purpose, and usually has multiple characters that come and go throughout the tale.
 Currently, he’s a regional sales manager in the medical industry and has to be able to be engaging and personable to survive in his field.
 Quoted about this he stated, “Well, obviously writing is no different, you have to be likeable to engage people and I didn’t start this to bore people to death.
 Trying not to pigeonhole myself into the techno-thriller genre, I’m also writing several short story books called the Meth Chronicles, soon to be out right here on Amazon.
 These books will show my range and let people know that my waters run very deep.